mongodb/intellij/CONTRIBUTING.md

 ./gradlew gitHooks
 ```

-Also, ensure unit tests are working by running the following command:
+Also, ensure our current set of tests pass by running the following command:

 ```sh
 ./gradlew test